usc-isi-i2/mowgli-in-the-jungle/README.md

 ### Directory structure

-The important files are the following:
+**The important files are the following:**
 * `classes.py` describes two classes: `Dataset` and `Entry`.
 A dataset has a name and three attributes for the data partitions: `train`, `dev` and `test`.
 Each of these partition objects are arrays of entries.
 An entry is described with the following attributes: `split`, `id`, `question`, `answers`, `intro`, `correct_answers`, `metadata`.
 We use this structure to unify the different terminology used in different datasets.
 Usually, the question is preceded by some introductory/contextual information.
 It is probably a good idea to consider these two together in some way.
 * `baseline.py` shows how we can run a system on any of the datasets.
 This baseline generates a random answer number between 0 and len(answers)-1.
 It is probably a good starting point to make a copy of this script and work on the `make_predictions` function, which is essentially the only thing that needs to be changed here.
 At the end of this script we also perform evaluation in terms of accuracy.
 * `utils.py` contains useful functions that are used by other code.
 Currently, it only contains two functions that are used for evaluation.

+**Folders**:

-The data is structured as python objects following the `classes.py` specification.
-It can be found in `bin`.
-There is one `bin` file per dataset, which contains both the train and the dev partitions.
+* The data can be found in the folder `bin`.
+This folder contains one file per dataset, with all entries for both the train and the dev partitions.
+Namely, each file is structured as python objects following the `classes.py` specification.

-The example baseline outputs a list of labels in an `output` folder.
-This can easily be modified by changing the value of the `outdir` variable in this script.
+* The example baseline outputs a list of labels in the `output` folder.
+The destination folder can easily be modified by changing the value of the `outdir` variable in the baseline script.

-Other relevant files/folders:
+**Other relevant files/folders:**
 * `inspect_data.py` computes some general statistics about each of the datasets based on their `.bin` form.
 This can give you an idea of the amount of possible answers, or average length of the question.
 * the folder `evaluation` has a python and a shell script that perform independent evaluation.
 These scripts can be adapted to perform multi-dataset evaluation in a single run.